Frequently Asked Questions

 - You will be refunded

-Please refer to the Flat / Extreme Conditions Policy for more details
+Please refer to the Terms and Conditions for more details

 Isn't the sea really cold?

 It depends on the time of year you come - we've surfed in just shorts in the summer and in the winter a winter suit does fine.
 All lessons are inclusive of equipment and in winter (and spring or autumn if required) we also provide boots and gloves to keep you toasty and warm, as well as high quality winter wetsuits.
 The gulf stream keeps the Cornish waters more than bearable for most of the year.